maRci002/proj4dart/README.md

 > Proj4dart is a Dart library to transform point coordinates from one coordinate system to another, including datum transformations (Dart version of [proj4js/proj4js](https://github.com/proj4js/proj4js)).

-Tested with almost 4000 different Proj4 definitions with a precision delta of 0.000001 in case of LonLat and 0.00001 in case of projected CRS.
-Forward and inverse transformations were both performed and checked in each case.

 ## Installing

 Add proj4dart to `pubspec.yml` (dependencies section), then run `pub get` to download the new dependencies.